benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 With Glide, we can finally build a project to do reproducible builds regardless of whether our project is a excutable, a library, or both.
 Specifying versions, we can get away from some of the pain of managing a large dependency tree manually.
 However, there is a lot of complexity we now have to manage, and while dealing with copmlexity is often a sign of a robust approach to making software, we might wish to be in the position of the Google developers who seem to have a much easier time.
 And if you're still not convinced, perhaps [this article](https://danluu.com/monorepo/) extolling the virtues of monorepos might be enough to convince you.

 There are some good reasons why constructing a monorepo might be reckless for an average organization.
 At Google, there has been a large investment in CD and testing which helps to track the impact of changes and ensures that commits don't break things.
 Without this investment, things coudl be quite hairy, as an errant commit could break not just one project, but all the downstream projects as well.
+Even Twitter [had problems](http://engineeredweb.com/blog/2015/go-packages-need-release-versions/) with implementing their monorepo (monorepi, at one point).

 Nevertheless, for the adventurous developer with an appetite for testing and an aversion to versions, I'd like to suggest an alternative model that she could use.
-There seems to be less tooling dedicated to maturing this monorepo-based approach, but it might just work:
+There seems to be less tooling dedicated to maturing this monorepo-based approach, but it *might* work:

 - There will be an alternative to `go get` which will fork the original project into your Organization's account if the fork does not already exist (this will also fork transitive dependencies)
 - Each new project using a forked dependency will register itself as a user of that dependency (this could be a config file in the dependency repo)